oscarsierraproject/covid19pl/README.md

 export EMAIL_SMTP_SRV_LOGIN="SOME_GMAIL_ADDRESS@gmail.com"
 export EMAIL_SMTP_SRV_PASSWORD="SECRET PASSWORD"
 ```
+Using Google SMTP servers may require enable less secure apps to access
+gmail accounts.

 ## How to use the script
 In order to get help please use **--help** option.